v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 1. The device checks in with the Intune service to review profile updates.
 Check-ins happen at various times.
 For more information, see [when devices get a policy, profile, or app updates](../configuration/device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

-2. The device reboots, which enforces the new settings.
+2. Reboot the device either [remotely](https://docs.microsoft.com/en-us/intune/remote-actions/device-restart) or locally, which enforces the new settings.

 You can also [signal devices to check in](../remote-actions/device-sync.md).
 After a successful sync, [signal to reboot](../remote-actions/device-restart.md).